sihjiaqi/ameba-rtos-pro2/project/realtek_amebapro2_v0_example/scenario/ai_glass/Readme.md

 - set ENABLE_FCS to 1

 6. \component\file_system\fatfs\fatfs_ramdisk_api.c
-- set a proper size for RAM_DISK_SZIE which is the size of the ram disk
+- set a proper size for RAM_DISK_SIZE which is the size of the ram disk
 - Here we set the ram disk size to 1024*1024*2 since we only need 2M to store a 720P jpeg (720 * 1280 * 3 / 2 ~ 1.3MB)
 1024*1024*2